sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/reference.md

-# CloudWatch SAS Viya Metrics
+# CloudWatch SAS Viya Platform Metrics

 ## By Dimensions
 This table lists the metrics associated with each set of dimensions.